 Martin seeks to illustrate the delicate nature of what happens in a hive as it relates to the interactions of humans: The more we are involved, the more the bees suffer.

 A multi-disciplinary artist and art educator, Monique has exhibited her printmaking, paintings, sculptures, installations and book works in solo, invited and juried group exhibitions in eight countries.
 Her works are held in more than twenty-five public and private collections internationally.
-"We all build our nests in different ways to reflect our lives and the basic materials and resources at hand," Martin says.
-"Then the nest changes as we change and grow."

 When the Trees Crackle with Cold: PISIMWASINAHIKAN